-The preheader is the short summary text that follows the subject line when an email is viewed in the inbox.
+The preheader is the summary that follows the subject line when viewing an email from the inbox.

-Pre-header text is a critical component your subscribers consider to decide whether or not they open your campaign and engage with your content.
-This is a valuable opportunity to “sell” why your subscriber should actually open and read your email.
+The pre-header text is a critical component your subscribers consider when deciding whether or not they open your campaign and engage with your content.
+This text is a valuable opportunity to “sell” why your subscriber should open and read your email.

-The first step is to understand exactly how much space you have to work with.
-According to research by our friends at Litmus, the following devices will display varying amounts of your preheader text:
+The first step is to understand exactly how much space you have available.
+According to research by Litmus, the following devices will display varying amounts of your preheader text:

-It’s also important to think strategically about how it relates to the subject line and from name it appears next to.
+It’s also important to think strategically about how the pre-header text appears in relation to the subject line and “From” name in the inbox.

 Popular marketing blogger Derek Halpern does a great job of this in his announcement campaign for his latest webinar.

-As you can see, the subject line talks to a very specific audience (people who don’t yet have 1,000 subscribers) and while it makes the email appealing to those people, it does limit its appeal to others.
+The subject line talks to a very specific audience (people who don’t yet have 1,000 subscribers) and, while it makes the email appealing to those people, it does limit its appeal to others.

 By using the subject line and preheader text together, Halpern makes the email appealing to a wider number of recipients and increases the chance they’ll open the email and click-through.

-The From name is one of the most prominently displayed elements of your campaign when viewed on mobile devices.
-On most devices, it’s displayed with a larger text and heavier font to help people quickly identify who the email is from.
+The “From” name is one of the most prominently displayed elements of your campaign when viewed on mobile devices.
+On most devices, it’s displayed with a larger text and heavier font to help people quickly identify who sent the email.

-Given its prominence, it’s probably not surprising that 68% of Americans say they base their decision to open an email on the From name.
+Given its prominence, it’s not surprising that 68% of Americans say they base their decision to open an email on the “From” name.

 So how do you optimize this critical part of your campaigns?
 The key is matching it up with your audience’s expectations.

-As you can see, although it varies based on device and screen orientation, keeping your From name under 23 characters will likely mean it will display in full regardless of the device or screen orientation the recipient is using.
+Although it varies based on device and screen orientation, keeping your “From” name under 23 characters will likely mean it will display in full, regardless of the device or the screen orientation the recipient is using.

 Research shows that the average time spent reading a newsletter after opening it is only 51 seconds.

-When viewed on the desktop the image shows at size it was originally intended, and does a great job of getting the message across.
+When viewed on the desktop, the image shows at the size it was originally intended for and does a great job of getting the message across.

-However, when it’s viewed on a mobile device it becomes almost impossible to make sense of.
+However, when viewed on a mobile device, it becomes almost impossible to read.

-Because they’ve included a significant amount of text in the image and the image has been shrunk to fit the mobile screen, a majority of the text has become unreadable.
+Because they’ve included a significant amount of text in the image and it has been shrunk to fit the mobile screen, a majority of the text has become unreadable.

-The above example also reinforces the importance of using minimal copy in the email body itself.
+The above example also reinforces the importance of using a minimal amount of copy in the email body itself.
 There is so much text that it becomes nearly illegible on a small screen.

-Too much text in your email campaign can make it go on forever, particularly when viewed on a mobile device, and you’ll likely lose your subscriber’s interest.
+Too much text in your email campaign can make it go on too long, particularly when viewed on a mobile device, and you’ll likely lose your subscriber’s interest.
 Assume your reader will scroll once, maybe twice, before moving on to the next email.